-- April 9, Bill C-97Bill C-97 – The Budget Implementation Bill – was introduced to Parliament.
+- April 9, 2019, Bill C-97Bill C-97 – The Budget Implementation Bill – was introduced to Parliament.
 It included a new statute (the College Act) creating the “College of Immigration and Citizenship Consultants” – a new regulator for RCICs and RISIAs.

 - June 20, 2019 – College ActCollege Act was passed by Parliament.

-- June 21, 2019 – The College Act received Royal Assent.
+- June 21, 2019 – College Act received Royal Assent.

 - September 19, 2019 – Membership endorsed ICCRC becoming the new College at a Special General Meeting (SGM).

 - Government Regulations made pursuant to the College Act will also be developed and promulgated during this period, through the usual government regulation-making process.
 This involves industry and public consultation periods and, ultimately, approval by the Federal Cabinet on the advice and recommendation of the Minister.
-These Regulations will include a new Code of Professional Conduct for licensees.
+These regulations will include a new Code of Professional Conduct for licensees.